Yogi Berra: Yankee manager and harmonica incident

-After spending 1963 as a player-coach—he appeared in 64 games (35 as a catcher and 29 as a pinch hitter, batting .293 in 164 at bats), and held down the Yanks' first-base coaching job otherwise—Berra retired as an active player after the 1963 World Series and was immediately named to succeed Ralph Houk as manager of the Yankees.
+After spending 1963 as a player-coach—he appeared in 64 games (35 as a catcher and 29 as a pinch hitter, batting .293 in 164 at bats), and held down the Yankee's first-base coaching job otherwise—Berra retired as an active player after the 1963 World Series and was immediately named to succeed Ralph Houk as manager of the Yankees.

-An unforgettable incident, called the Harmonica Incident, occurred on board the team bus in August 1964.
+The so-called Harmonica Incident occurred aboard the team bus in August 1964.
 Following a loss, infielder Phil Linz was playing his harmonica, and Berra ordered him to stop.
 Seated on the other end of the bus, Linz could not hear what Berra had said, and Mickey Mantle impishly informed Linz, "He said to play it louder."
 When Linz did so, an angry Berra slapped the harmonica out of his hands.

 All was apparently forgotten when the Yankees rode a September surge to return to the World Series, but the team lost to the St. Louis Cardinals in seven games, after which Berra was fired.
 Houk, who was general manager at the time, later said the decision to fire Berra was made in late August and that the incident with Linz had nothing to do with it.
-Although he didn't elaborate, Houk said that he and the rest of the Yankee brain trust did not feel Berra was ready to manage.
+Although he did not elaborate, Houk said that he and the rest of the Yankee brain trust did not feel Berra was ready to manage.
 Players, however, said the incident actually solidified his managerial authority and helped him lead them to the Series.